 Technical Guidance for Public Water System Operators and Engineers

-Public Water System Plan Review Explains reviews of technical plans of public water systems carried out by the TCEQ before construction begins.
-Also lists plans under review with estimated review timelines.
+Information about TCEQ reviews of technical plans before construction begins.
+List of plans under review with estimated review timelines.